ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 A GitHub webhook implementation is made available by WSO2 as the module `wso2/github`.

-This webhook can be used by anyone, by importing the `wso2/github` module.
+This webhook can be used by anyone by importing the `wso2/github` module.

 ```ballerina
 import ballerina/http;